AxelAllen/Multimodal-BERT-in-Medical-Image-and-Text-Classification/README.md

 # Pre-Trained Multi-Modal Text and Image Classification in Sparse Medical Data Application

-This project is part of the Software Project "Language, Action and Perception" at University of Saarland, WS 2021.
+This work is part of the Software Project: "Language, Action and Perception" at Saarland Universitz, WS 2020-2021.

 This repository contains our implementation and a summary of our research findings.